 - Avoid social contact and do not visit vulnerable people

-- Keep a minimum distance of two meters from other people
+- Keep a minimum distance of two metres from other people

 - Do not shake hands, anyone can potentially have coronavirus